Medium/opensource/ocla-1.0.md

 1. "Agreement" &mdash; This document.

-2. "You" / "Your" &mdash; The individual signing The Agreement.
+2. "You" / "Your" &mdash; The individual signing this Agreement.

 3. "The Obvious Corporation" &mdash; The company which manages the Projects.
 The company's website is at <http://obvious.com/>.